-English Language, English Literature, Mathematics, Geography, History, Biology, Chemistry, Physics, Combined Science, Spanish, Computer Science, RE, Design and Technology, Art and Design, Drama and Music.
+English Language, English Literature, Mathematics, Geography, History, Biology, Chemistry, Physics, Combined Science, Spanish, Computer Science, RE, Design and Technology, Fine Art, Drama and Music.

-GCSE qualifications run for the above subjects; the grading scale was introduced in 2017 and uses the numbers 9-1 instead of A\-G with 9 being the top grade.
+GCSE qualifications run for the above subjects; the grading scale was introduced in 2017 and uses the numbers 9-1 instead of A-G with 9 being the top grade.
 Students will get a U where performance is below the minimum required to pass the GCSE.
-Most GCSE courses are linear, with all assessments at the end of the course.
+Most GCSE courses are linear, meaning all assessments are at the end of the course.

-Subjects that still include non-examined assessment (NEA) are; Art, Design Technology, Drama and Music.
+GCSE Subjects that still include non-examined assessment (NEA) are; Fine Art, Design Technology, Drama and Music.

 Old grades New grades

-A 9
+A 9 8

 Α 7

 В 6 5 STRONG PASS

 С 4 STANDARD PASS

 D 3

 Е 2

-F
+F S.V

 G 1

 U U